sumansupanda/SP_CODE_STORE/PROGRAMMING-LANGUAGES/C_Program.md

 # ELEMENTS OF C.

 Every language has some basic elements and grammatical rules.
 Before programming in C, it is most to know the basic elements of the language.
-These basic elements are
+These basic elements are `character set`, `variables`, `datatypes`, `constants`, `keywords`, `variable declaration`, `expressions`, `statements`.
+All are these are used to construct a C program.